tanimislam/covid19_stats/docsrc/source/cli.rst

      :width: 100%
      :align: left

-     The *latest* quad image of cumulative cases and deaths, including trend lines of cumulative cases and deaths, in the NYC metropolitan area.
+     The *latest* trend lines of cumulative cases and deaths in the NYC metropolitan area.

 * ``covid19_nyc_cases_LATEST.pdf`` and ``covid19_nyc_cases_LATEST.png`` are the PDF and PNG showing the county map, colored by number of COVID-19 cases, on the *LAST* incident day.